strongqa/howitzer/README.md

 - Deploy all test infrastructure for 5 minutes.
 - Flexible test framework configuration.
 - Ability to choose desired BDD tool (Cucumber or RSpec)
-- Itegration with SauceLabs, Testingbot and Mailgun web services.
+- Itegration with SauceLabs, Mailgun web services.
 - Easy to support tests in actual state.
 - Ability to execute tests against to both browserless driver and actual browsers with no changes in your tests.
 - Ability to check all links are valid

-## Requirements
+## Documentation
-Ruby 1.9.3 +
+You should find the documentation for your version of *howitzer*.

+See [GETTING_STARTED](https://github.com/Sergey-Russiyan/howitzer/blob/develop/GETTING_STARTED.md "link to GETTING_STARTED.md file") for information about using of *howitzer*.

 ## Setup
 To install, type